Antontelesh/antontelesh.github.io/_posts/2016-03-13-unfinished-refactoring.md

 But now I want to speak about [one exact Sandi's talk](https://youtu.be/8bZh5LMaSmE) which is about refactoring.
 In this talk Sandi takes some code, measures its complexity, then does some refactoring and again measures code complexity.
-It's predictable that after all refactoring the code will be less complex.
+After all refactoring the code will be less complex.
+It's predictable.
 That's the goal of refactoring.
 But what's interesting is that *during* refactoring code complexity increases.